Satisfactory Academic Progress–Credit Hour Programs

 - SAP is evaluated at the conclusion of each term (fall, spring, and summer) after grades are posted by the Office of Registrar.

 - SAP calculations are based on the student’s program of study at the time of the evaluation.

 - All periods of enrollment at EFSC count when assessing progress, even periods in which the student did not receive financial aid.
 Gaps in enrollment do not reset a student’s SAP status.

 - Incomplete grades are included in Total Credit Hours Attempted for the Completion Ratio.

-English for Academic Purposes (EAP) and Remedial Credits
+English for Academic Purposes (EAP) and Developmental (Remedial) Credits

-- EAP and Remedial credit hours are included in all SAP calculations.
+- EAP and Developmental credit hours are included in the Completion Ratio and GPA calculations.

 - Only the most recent grade is included in the computation of the Minimum Cumulative GPA.
 Exception: if student repeats a course in which he earned an "A", "B" or "C", the first passing grade will be included.